makersacademy/CV/README.md

 # Bill Muxworthy

 I am a graduate of Makers where I’ve been immersed in test-driven approaches to writing well-written and maintainable code.
 I discovered programming after graduating with a BSc in Music Technology and started to build some basic HTML websites and playing with Codewars.
-Through it discovered a craft I want to learn everything about while contributing to a wider tech team and product.
+Through this, I discovered a craft I want to learn everything about while contributing to a wider tech team and product.

 ###### Languages I've worked with:
 Ruby, JavaScript (ES5 and ES6), HTML, CSS, SQL, Python, React Native, ERB, Haskell